mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/TESTING.md

 ------------ | --------------- | ----------
 Deleting recipe via Admin logged in | Only Recipe deleted from recipe collection.
 User author of recipe not deleted | Yes Deleting recipe via User logged in | Only Recipe deleted from recipe collection.
-User author of recipe not deleted | Yes Deleting account via User log in | Only account deleted from user collection recipes not deleted | Yes Add recipe via User or Admin | Recipe added to recipe collection correctly | Yes Register account | User added to User collection | Yes
+User author of recipe not deleted | Yes Deleting account via User logged in | Account deleted from user collection.
+All recipes created by Users also deleted | Yes Add recipe via User or Admin | Recipe added to recipe collection correctly | Yes Register account | User added to User collection | Yes